URCF/urcf_workshops/intro_picotte/introduction.md

 # What is Picotte?

-Picotte is a *supercomputing cluster*: a set of powerful computers that are connected to each other and accessible via a uniform interface.
+Picotte is a *supercomputing cluster* or *high-performance computing (HPC) cluster*: a set of powerful computers that are connected to each other and accessible via a uniform interface.

 Picotte is built and maintained by the University Research Computing Facility, and located in the URCF server room in Curtis hall.